|Current Workshop | Overview||Back | Print | Home ||

 The facilities available to a workshop are described here.

 Workshop proposals are submitted for evaluation by the scientific advisory boards with three deadlines per year: 30 January, 30 May and 30 September.
 Workshops taking place sooner than 15 months after the deadline will be evaluated.
 Thus, the upcoming deadline, 30 September 2018, is for workshops with a starting date before 1 January 2020.

 The Lorentz Center aims at a decision on the workshop proposals within 10 weeks after the deadline.
 At this point also a week is assigned to the workshop.
 In some cases the Lorentz Center may decide for an accelerated evaluation procedure, e.g. for rapid response to a proposal for a workshop starting within a few months.

 Workshop proposals are evaluated primarily for their scientific merit.
 Our scientific advisory boards generally applaud initiatives to bring new groups together above tried and tested clubs.
 Also the workshop program, the composition of the participants, and the use of the special facilities at the Lorentz Center is important.

 Proposals that pass this evaluation of quality will compete for the available weeks.
 Apart from the quality of the proposal, also the motivation for the week(s) is considered.
 Finally, the Lorentz Center will make choices to ensure topical variation and a balance among scientific diciplines in the program.

 Funding of workshops by the Lorentz Center depends on the scientific quality, the expected impact of the workshop as well as its duration and the expected number of participants.
 A breakdown of typical cost and funding is given in the 'proposal instructions'.

-For additional information about organizing a workshop, contact responsible for the science planning and evaluation, or supervising astronomy, mathematics, and physics.
+For additional information about organizing a workshop, contact us at

 Other institutes that organize workshops